RFK suspends campaign, throws support behind President Donald Trump * WorldNetDaily * by Bob Unruh

 He said Trump’s commitment to work to end the Ukraine-Russia war is enough, alone, for him to support this year’s GOP nominee.

-He said Trump, in fact, has asked him to help in a new Trump administration.
+He said Trump has asked him to help in a new Trump administration.

+PRESIDENT TRUMP: “We just had a very nice endorsement from RFK JR!” pic.twitter.com/yNmooMWGo4

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND’s Email News Alerts!